 Congenital heart disease is a medical term for genetically determined structural heart defects present at birth.
 There are many types of congenital heart disease ranging from relatively benign up to life-threatening.
-In the UK, about 6 in every 1000 babies are born with a congenital heart defect.
-The risk is increased in women with history of congenital heart disease, diabetes, certain infections during pregnancy (e.g. rubella) or when taking some types of medication (e.g. ACE-inhibitors, antiepileptics).
+About 6 in every 1000 babies are born with a congenital heart defect in the UK.
+The risk is increased in women with a history of congenital heart disease, diabetes, certain infections during pregnancy (e.g. rubella) or when taking some types of medication (e.g. ACE-inhibitors, antiepileptics).
 The risk also goes up with increasing maternal age.
-In most cases however there is no obvious cause and the disease is caused by a new random genetic mutation.
+However, there is no obvious cause in most cases, and it is a new random genetic mutation that causes the disease.

-In some patients, the symptoms may be very subtle and their heart condition may be diagnosed only in adulthood (GUCH – grown-up congenital heart disease).
-However, in most affected children the problem will be apparent soon after the birth on clinical examination.
-The final diagnosis will be made with echocardiography and in extreme cases an rrgent heart surgery may be required.
+In some patients, the symptoms may be very subtle, and their heart condition may be diagnosed only in adulthood (GUCH – grown-up congenital heart disease).
+However, in most affected children, the problem will be apparent soon after the birth on clinical examination.
+The final diagnosis will be made with echocardiography, and in extreme cases, urgent heart surgery may be required.

 The most common symptoms include:

-Three main types of the congenital heart disease are:
+Three main types of congenital heart disease are:

-The prognosis in congenital heart disease depends on type and severity of the underlying problem.
-Most children can undergo surgery which will enable them to lead active life but even after a successful surgery most children with congenital heart disease need a long-term follow-up under specialized cardiologists with serial echocardiography.
-Medication and in some cases, repeat surgery may be necessary.
+The prognosis in congenital heart disease depends on the type and severity of the underlying problem.
+Most children can undergo surgery, enabling them to lead an active life.
+Still, even after successful surgery, most children with congenital heart disease need a long-term follow-up under specialized cardiologists with serial echocardiography.
+Medication and, in some cases, repeat surgery, may be necessary.